Yesterday, the state of Texas passed what appears to be one of the strictest laws to prohibit abortion in the entire country.

 So, it would be coalescent with their cause to fight for women who are experiencing the horrors of real oppression listed above, especially if there was a current opportunity to do just that.

-With the recent events of Joe Biden’s decision to totally abandon Afghanistan, millions of women who have been free for the last 20 years to pursue an education, speak in public, to hold public office, lead their communities, to even just walk down the streets and show their faces – now live under the control of the Taliban, having lost the freedoms they’ve enjoyed for almost two decades.
+With the recent events of Joe Biden’s decision to totally abandon Afghanistan, millions of women who have been to pursue an education, speak in public, to hold public office, lead their communities, to even just walk down the streets and show their faces – now live under the control of the Taliban, having lost the freedoms they’ve enjoyed for almost two decades.
 Some of these women aren’t old enough to even remember what life was like prior to a U.S. Military presence in their country, and many have never experienced it at all.

 Overnight, their rights were pulled out from under them like a worn-out rug, ready to be discarded.